DeplanckeLab/FastReadCounter/README.md

 ## Comparison with existing tools
 FastReadCounter can be compared with a variety of tools that all perform the same task on only one file format (bed or gtf, or vcf) such as:
 * **htseq-count** for counting reads in GTF file.
 FastReadCounter has stricly identical output than the union parameter in htseq-count.
 It runs ~20-100 times faster.
+* **featureCounts** for counting reads in GTF file.
+FastReadCounter has identical output and runs only slightly slower.
+However FastReadCounter has more options and can read multiplexed BAM files (single-cell RNA-seq or multiplexed bulk RNA-seq experiments).
 * **homer** for counting reads in BED files.
 FastReadCounter has very similar output than HOMER.
 It does not require to transform the bam into a tag folder.
 * **freebayes** for counting reads in VCF files with the --variant-input option.
 However freebayes current version fails with this option, and only calculate chr1.